codeyStein/the-net-blog/content/post/five-useful-array-methods-you-might-not-know.md

 5. [Conclusion](#conclusion)

 ## concat()
-The `concat` array method returns a new array populated with two or more arrays merged together.
+The `concat` array method returns a new array populated with two or more arrays merged.
 It does not alter any existing arrays, but rather creates a new one.

 Example:
 ```